 The overwhelming majority of these pressure cooker injury lawsuits have been resolved by out of court settlements.
 In fact, as far as we are aware no pressure cooker product liability case has ever gone to trial.
 Why?
 The reason the manufacturers prefer to settle these cases quickly and quietly is because they don’t want their products to be viewed as potentially dangerous, which would deter consumers from buying them.

 Unfortunately, we don’t know what pressure cooker injury lawsuits are settling for.
 The amount of the pressure cooker injury settlements are strictly confidential and the plaintiffs who accept settlements are required to sign confidentiality agreements.
-We can say, however, that the settlement payouts are pretty high, otherwise you wouldn’t see such a high rate of the cases settling.
+We can say, however, that the settlement payouts are pretty high, otherwise you wouldn’t see such a high rate of the cases settling

-Pressure Cooker Lawsuit News & Updates:
+Pressure Cooker Lawsuit News and Updates

 June 2024: Tristar Products, which is a major manufacturer of pressure cookers, recently tried to get a pressure cooker product liability lawsuit against it dismissed on the grounds that the dispute was subject to arbitration.
 Tristar argued that all of its pressure cooker devices contain an “arbitration agreement” inside the box along with the product manual.
 Amazingly, lawyers for Tristar claimed that included this unilateral agreement in the product box meant that purchasers agreed to waive their right to a jury trial in favor of arbitration.
 Not surprisingly, a federal judge flatly rejected that argument, explaining that customers did not actually assent to the arbitration agreement.